AlexEidt/Game-of-Life-Simulator/README.md

 ## `.golf` Files

 The `.golf` file format is shown below.
+It stands for **g**ame **o**f **l**ife **f**ile.
 The first number is the size of one side of the simulation board.
 It is followed by a `:`.
 The series of numbers that come after this represents the coordinates on the board that are `true`.
 If any of the numbers in this list are greater than or equal to the size squared or negative, the file is marked as corrupted.
+If the file contains any characters other than the numbers `0-9`, commas (`,`) or colons (`:`) the file is marked as corrupted.

 ```
 50:1689,1639,1589,1439,1389,1288,1238,1138,1137,1087,1037,987,936,886,836,785,734,683,633,632,582,580,529,528,477,476,475,524,523,522,571,620,670,720,770,769,819,869,920,970,1020,1070,1071,1121,1171,1172,1222,1223,1325,1326,1327,1328,1329,1330,1282,1283,1233,1234,1184,1185,1136,988,939,889,839,789,740,690,640,590,540,490,491,492,542,543,593,643,693,744,794,844,894,943,993,1043,1093,1193,1243,1293,1342,1442,1492,1491,1541,1591,1641,1640,1690,1739,1788,1787,1786,1785,1784,1783,1732,1731,1680,1679,1678,1627,1626,1625,1624